XXX

 Between the sending of the first box, and the sending of the second a week later, I found another 4 great t-shirts that fit right in with the collection, which I also added to the web page, and also to the shipment headed to Japan.

-I'm rewriting this chapter to include new facts, and to confess that, contrary to the disclaimer on every page, "Not For Sale.
-Uncle John's Garage Sale is just the name of the book", extravagant offers will be entertained.
+July 1.
+2024: I've rewritten this chapter to include new facts, and to confess that, contrary to the disclaimer on every page, "Not For Sale.
+Uncle John's Garage Sale is just the name of the book".... extravagant offers will be entertained.

 Last Contents Next